-Chaffetz: Justice watchdog also looking into Lynch's role into FBI's Clinton email probe
+Chaffetz: Justice watchdog also looking at Lynch's role in FBI's Clinton email probe

 POLITICS

-Chaffetz: Justice watchdog also looking into Lynch's role into FBI's Clinton email probe
+Chaffetz: Justice watchdog also looking at Lynch's role in FBI's Clinton email probe

 Utah GOP Rep. Jason Chaffetz, chairman of House oversight committee, said Saturday that the Justice Department’s inspector general’s office, in addition to a Senate panel, is looking into whether former Attorney General Loretta Lynch tried to squash the FBI’s Hillary Clinton email investigation.